kalpana-devitpl/memcached/README.md

 ## Configure the memcache in the .env file
  - CACHE_DRIVER=memcached

+## Create these folders under storage/framework: (If you don't have a framework folder then create one first )
+ - sessions
+ - cache
+ - views

 ## Clear the config cache
  - php artisan config:cache
  - php artisan config:clear